jeroenvanthart/ansible/README.md

 ### API Token
 Part of the workshop is showing how you can run stuff _in_ AAP _from_ HashiCorp Terraform Cloud.
 For this, you need to provide a token from AAP to your HashiCorp Terraform Cloud workspace.
 You can create a token yourself using _API token_ under _Access Management_ in the menu.
 Choose write access.
 Copy/Paste the token somewhere, because it will only be shown once!

+The following building blocks are needed for the new Terraform Actions feature and are

+### EDA Project

+### EDA Credentials
+These are made under `Automation Decisions > Infrastructure > Credentials` We need two:
+- A credential to enable EDA rulebook actions to lauch job templates and workflows in the Controller.
+It needs to be of type `Red Hat Ansible Automation Platform` Use your provided username and password and the url `https://caap.fvz.ansible-labs.de/api/controller`
+- A credential that HCP Terraform Actions will use to be able to send events to EDA.
+It needs to be of type `Basic Event Stream`.
+You can camoe up with any username and password as long as you remember them for when they are needed to configure the HCP Terraform Action.

+### EDA